Nomad Africa Magazine: Management and Ownership

 2414 Publishing (Pty) Ltd is owned by John Oluwatosin Akinribido and Dieter Göttert with Akinribido as the major shareholder.
 Both shareholders play an active role in the management of the holding company.

 NomadRadio and NomadTV

-In January 2018, Nomad Africa added a podcast broadcast platform that is designed to educate, inform and entertain.
-Nomad Online Radio kick started with its flagship show ‘Discover Africa’ hosted by veteran broadcaster David Batzofin - a well-known travel writer, award-winning Blogger and Photographer.
-NomadRadio strives to highlight current topics as well as destinations that might be off the beaten track focusing on both business and tourism.
-Discover Africa will redefine online radio in Africa.
+In January 2018, Nomad Africa added a podcast broadcast platform.
+Nomad Online Radio kick started with its flagship show ‘Discover Africa’ hosted by veteran broadcaster David Batzofin - a travel writer, blogger and photographer.

 NomadTV is the online digital television division of the Nomad Africa project.
-It regularly features interviews with representatives of government and tourism boards across the continent of Africa and helps showcase their unique offerings and destinations.
+It regularly features interviews with representatives of government and tourism boards across the continent of Africa.